-Construct 2 supports a number of platforms, but is seems geared mainly towards HTML5 development.
+Construct 3 supports a number of platforms but it seems geared mainly towards HTML5 development.
 There is a free version to get you started and a tiered price range that goes up to around $400.
 Construct 2 is ideal for 2D games and there is a thriving community supporting it.

 Adventure Game Studio | Windows

-For those looking for to specialise from day one why not try Adventure Game Studio to create a point and click adventure like the classic Monkey Island series.
-It’s only on PC and obviously you are limited to one game type but if you have a passion for story and point and click adventures this is really fun.
+For those looking to specialise from day one why not try Adventure Game Studio to create a point-and-click adventure like the classic Monkey Island series.
+It’s only on PC and obviously, you are limited to one game type but if you have a passion for story and point-and-click adventures this is really fun.

-Obviously, you can choose any of the above for your next game project but if you wanted my opinion they I would say that you can’t go wrong starting with Gamesalad or Stencyl if you want to create mobile games or simple browser based games or Game Maker Studio if you have your eyes on the consoles.
+Obviously, you can choose any of the above for your next game project but if you wanted my opinion I would say that you can’t go wrong starting with Gamesalad or Stencyl if you want to create mobile games or simple browser-based games or Game Maker Studio if you have your eyes on the consoles.